IndigoCurnick/website/blog/2024/2024-01-13/the_basis_of_knowledge.md

-# Is Empiricism All We Have as the Basis of Knowledge?

 ## Introduction

 This essay is in some ways a follow up to a previous blog post about economics.
 In other ways, it is stand alone.
 Allow me to explain.
 You don't have to read that post to understand this one, and this post won't be about economics.
 A lot of the same ideas are going to crop up and we'll be putting them into a larger epistemological framework.